sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 1. Create a VXLAN_REMOTE_VNI entry to a remote destination IP.
 2. Add VXLAN_REMOTE_MAC entry to the above remote IP and VLAN.

    - Verify ASIC DB table fdb entry is created with remote_ip and bridgeport information.
+In case of platforms that use P2P tunnel verify that P2P tunnel's bridgeport is used while in case of platforms that use P2MP tunnel, P2MP tunnel's bridge port is used.
 3. Remove the above MAC entry and verify that the corresponding ASIC DB entry is removed.
 4. Repeat above steps for remote static MACs.
 5. Add MAC in the ASIC DB and verify that the STATE_DB MAC_TABLE is updated.